mevdschee/php-crud-api/README.md

 1
 ```

-The call returns the rows affected.
+The call returns the number of rows affected.
 Note that multiple fields can be incremented and batch operations are supported (see: update/PUT).

 ## Binary data